 You can get gold-plated tapestry needles for your cross stitching at Amazon

-The trail will be visible from the front of the project, and may also produce a bumpy effect.
-Always finish off – and then start again in a new area of the design.
+The trail could well be visible from the front of the project, and may also produce a bumpy effect.
+Convention says you should always finish off – and then start again in a new area of the design.

 Here’s an interesting YouTube video (10 minutes) from a young Australian –